robpilgrim/binascii/README.md

 # HELP PAGE
 ```
-cb: turns a string into a binary representation
+-c: turns a string into a binary representation
-bc: converts a binary number into a string
+-b: converts a binary number into a string
---help | -h: shows this page
+-h: shows this page
 ```